jupyterlab/jupyterlab/docs/source/getting_started/faq.rst

 -  In the classic Notebook, `I could use custom Javascript outputed by a cell to programatically control the Notebook <https://stackoverflow.com/a/32769976/907060>`__.
 Can I do the same thing in JupyterLab?

-   We intentially do not support this workflow.
-Instead, we reccomend you display a new mimetype and define a custom renderer for that in a JupyterLab extension.
-This makes sure the output is not tied directly to JupyterLab so that another frontend could still render it.
-Also, if the JupyterLab API changes then this change can be supported in your extension and the existing notebooks will still work without changing their outputs.
-If you have comments or suggestions on changes here, we have `an issue <https://github.com/jupyterlab/jupyterlab/issues/4623>`__ to discuss this decision.
+   JupyterLab was built to support a wide variety of extensibility, including dynamic behavior based on notebook outputs.To access this extensability, you should write a custom JuptyerLab extension.
+If you would like trigger some behavior in response to the user executing some code in a notebook, you can output a custom mimetype (:ref:`rendermime`).
+We currently don't allow access to the JupyterLab API from the Javsacript renderer, because this would tie the kernel and the notebook output to JupyterLab and make it hard for other frontends to support it.
+   If you have comments or suggestions on changes here, please comment on `this issue <https://github.com/jupyterlab/jupyterlab/issues/4623>`__.

 Tips and Tricks